GSA-TTS/identity-idva-usps/README.md

 ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)

 # GIVE USPS Address Validation Microservice
-The USPS microservice is a Python Django application that uses the Django Rest Framework to expose an API for address validation functions to GIVE.
+The USPS microservice is a Python [FastAPI](https://fastapi.tiangolo.com/) application that exposes an API for address verification functions to GIVE via the USPS AII API.

 ## Why this project
-The GIVE USPS microservice aims to provide address validation capabilites to the GIVE API via its upstream USPS integration.
+The GIVE USPS microservice aims to provide address verification capabilites to the GIVE API via its upstream USPS integration.
 The USPS microservice has the following goals:
 * Expose the USPS address verification endpoints to GIVE users